voces/tstl-jsx/readme.md

-# lua-jsx
+# tstl-jsx

-This module provides transformers to handle JSX in Lua.
-For a pragma (createElement) and vdom, see
+This module provides transformers to handle JSX when targeting Lua via TSTL.

 # Usage